 In the next window we will see the information corresponding to the monthly costs that the parked Cloud server will generate, we accept to park the Cloud and click on "We apply changes".

 In this informative screen, and only in the case that your Cloud server has created an Image (Snapshot), you will be indicated that, to park the Cloud, you must check the validation box indicating that all Snapshots will be removed from the server and then the Cloud can be parked.

 To park the Cloud server you must check the checkbox of "I accept to park the Cloud" and press the "Park Now" button.

 A dropdown with the name Parked Clouds will appear in the service tree, where all the Clouds that are parked will appear.
-To turn it on, you just have to open the dropdown by hovering over the dropdown, as indicated by the red box on the right of the image.
+To unpark it, you just have to open the dropdown by hovering over it, as indicated by the red box on the right of the image.